I would like to replace the valve cover gaskets, etc. and need two things: (1) where to get the "kit" or parts, and (2) a how-to on the procedure.

 On the left side, the sticking point, for many, is the dip stick.
 I cut an "alley way" with a hack saw.
 Be careful not to drop anything inside the head, there is a large opening at the front where bits will fall into the oil pan, some use an oil rag to stop any thing (don't leave the rag in the engine -- while back, somebody had an oil pressure issue, opened the pan and found a shop rag).
 The other concern is the plastic water line from the tank to the radiator, very fragile.
 You would not waste money buying a deep well 10mm and deep well 5/16 socket; need them for every job, it seems.
 Harbor Freight practically gives dep well socket sets away.

-2001 XJ8L (308) British Racing Green 68000 miles - new secondary tensioners, brake pads, front shocks and bushings, water pump,thermostat, hoses and belt.
+2001 XJ8L (308) British Racing Green 71000 miles - new secondary tensioners, brake pads, shocks and bushings, water pump,thermostat and housing, hoses and belt and tensioner.
+F35063

 08 Range Rover Sport SC (sold); 08 LR 3 (discovery 3) (traded); 05 LR 3 4.2 (traded);04 Z4 (sold);01 XJ8 anthracite (for LR 3); 98 Z3 (traded on Z4);